-When we began our search for what to see and do in Tuscany with our kids, I was shocked by not only how large of an area (close to 9,000 square miles) Tuscany actually covers, but by how much there is to explore.
+When we began our search for what to see and do in Tuscany with kids, I was shocked by not only how large of an area (close to 9,000 square miles) Tuscany actually covers, but by how much there is to explore.
 My first piece of advice is to narrow down your itinerary.
-What do you want to see and how many days will you visit?
-Tuscany takes time, and it is best enjoyed when you slow down and truly absorb and appreciate the surroundings.
+What do you want to see in Tuscany?
+How many days should you spend in Tuscany?
+This area of Italy takes time, and it is best enjoyed when you slow down and truly absorb and appreciate the surroundings.

 Renting a car at the Florence Airport

 For the record, we have driven all over Europe, including the UK.
 For some reason, the Italian road system completely baffled us.
 Usually we are able to find our way with our trusty GPS, but even the unit had difficulty directing us out of the rental car parking lot.

 The first clue that renting a car in Florence was a bad idea should have been the attendants at the airport rental car counter.
 Each of them gave us different directions for getting to the highway.